COVID-19 Support for Carers

 Carers of Children and Young People

-If you require PPE in an emergency, you can contact PPE Requests and one of our officers will get back to you with availability.
-Please note, successful requests for PPE will need to be collected from the Guildhall as we are not able to make deliveries.
+If you require PPE in an emergency, you can contact PPE Requests and one of our officers will get back to you with advice about accessing PPE.

 If you are a carer of Children and Young People or Adults it is important that whilst taking care of others, you take care of yourself.
 The free services below offer a wide breadth of support, knowledge and guidance to support you.